arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/custom-container/content.md

 ## Conclusion

 This tutorial went through what goes into a container, how the folder should be built and what files it should contain.
 It then explained what each files purpose is and what they should contain for this example.
-Then we went through how this relates back to the factory, and how Foundries.io makes the whole process easier for us.
+Then we went through how this relates back to the Factory, and how Foundries.io makes the whole process easier for us.
 We then showed how to build the container and run it on the Portenta X8.
 Lastly, we showed a useful testing feature with docker-compose.
 Which lets us test our container with a faster process.

 ### Next Steps